-It makes sense to give some of your content away without charge, otherwise, how will the consumer know they want to pay for more?
+After all, it makes sense to give some of your content away without charge, otherwise, how will the consumer know they want to pay for more?
 It’s a rare shop indeed that has no wares on display.
-Even rarer for such a shop to have customers queuing up to be parted from their money.
+Even rarer for a shop with nothing on display to have customers queuing up to part with their money.

-This side of the operation can be made easier if the package you select to implement the paywall is built on top of a content management system like WordPress.
+Implementing your paywall will be much easier if the tool you use to set it up is built on top of a content management system like WordPress.

-Here are some ways you can offer flexible sampling:
+Following are some ways you can offer flexible sampling.

-This gives users access to complete articles a limited number of times.
+Metered sampling gives users access to complete articles a limited number of times.
 For example, they might be allowed unpaid access to articles three times per month.
-Once they’ve used up their allowance, they’re prompted to pay a fee to get unlimited access.
+Once they’ve used up the allowance, they’re prompted to pay a fee to get unlimited access.
 This approach is favored by the New York Times.

 This is a comparatively new idea.
-It takes the notion of personalization used in enterprise search marketing and applies it to gating.
-A user’s behaviors and habits are scrutinized for a more relevant subscription to be offered.
-This might be one that only gives users access to certain areas of the site rather than having to pay for material they’ll never want to read.
+It takes the concept of personalization (used in enterprise search marketing) and applies it to gating.
+A dynamic paywall uses data to determine which subscription option to offer.
+For example, it might offer the user access to only certain areas of the site for a reduced price rather than asking them to pay for material they’ll never want to read.

-This approach requires a good deal of information to be captured on user preference.
-Such a facility is only usually available from the leading membership plug-ins.
+This approach requires a good deal of data capturing, which is usually only available from the leading membership plug-ins.

 For example, with MemberPress, you can insert a shortcode into your content that will detect whether the user is logged in.
 When a page containing that shortcode is viewed by a logged-in user, they will be able to view the content where the shortcode has been placed.

-This usually isn’t the best way forward, being characterized by no sampling.
-That is, it requires users to buy blind.
-If you don’t have that all-important brand identity, a hard paywall may not be the best option.
+A hard paywall isn’t usually the best way forward, because it doesn't include sampling.
+Rather, it requires users to buy blind.
+If you're just starting out and don’t yet have an established brand, a hard paywall is probably not be the best option.

-You need search engines to be able to see the content you don’t want non-paying customers to access.
-So, how do you go about gaining visibility while keeping things hidden?
+You need the search engines to be able to “see” the content you don’t want non-paying customers to see.
+So, how do you gain visibility while keeping things hidden?
 Google offers ways to use structured data to make sure your content appears on lots of SERPs.

 Let’s look at two tools you can use.

-Cascading style sheets (CCSs) are often employed to give websites enhanced visuals and better UX.
-Google likes them to be used to separate free access content from paywall content.
-Using these with JSON-LD structured data, you can tell search engines that certain parts of your content are not to be handed out indiscriminately.
+Cascading style sheets (CCSs) are often employed to give websites enhanced visuals and better user experience (UX).
+Google likes it when CCSs are used to separate free content from paywall content.
+Using CCSs with JSON-LD structured data, you can tell the search engines that certain parts of your content shouldn't be handed out indiscriminately.